The Velveteen Rabbit: Plot summary

 A stuffed rabbit sewn from velveteen is given as a Christmas present to a small boy.
-The boy plays with his other new presents and forgets the velveteen rabbit for a time.
-These presents are modern and mechanical; they snub the old-fashioned, velveteen rabbit.
-The wisest and oldest toy in the nursery is the Skin Horse, which was owned by the boy's uncle, and who tells the rabbit (whom he feels sorry for) about toys being made real by the love of children: "Real isn't how you are made...
+The wisest and oldest toy in the nursery is the Skin Horse, which was owned by the boy's uncle, and who tells the rabbit about toys being made real by the love of children: "Real isn't how you are made...
 It's a thing that happens to you.
 When a child loves you for a long, long time - not just to play with, but REALLY loves you - then you become Real".
-The rabbit is awed by this idea, but his chances of achieving this wish are slight.
+The rabbit is awed by this idea, but feels his chances of achieving this wish are slight due to the boy forgetting about him in favor of playing with his newer, more modern and mechanical toys.

 One night, the boy's nanny gives the rabbit to the boy to sleep with in place of a lost toy.
-The rabbit becomes the boy's favorite toy, enjoying picnics with him in the spring, and the boy regards the rabbit as real.
+The rabbit becomes the boy's favorite toy and the boy eventually begins to regard the rabbit as real.
 Time passes and the rabbit becomes older and shabbier, but remains happy.
-He meets some real rabbits in the summer, and they learn that the velveteen rabbit cannot hop as they do, and they say that he is not a real rabbit.
+He meets some real rabbits in the summer, who tell him that he is not a real rabbit upon learning that he cannot hop as they do.

 One day, the boy comes down with scarlet fever, and the rabbit sits with him as he recovers.
-The doctor orders that the boy should be taken to the seaside and that his room should be disinfected and all his books and toys burnt, including the velveteen rabbit.
+The doctor orders that the boy should be taken to the seaside and that his room should be disinfected and all his books and toys burnt, including the velveteen rabbit, to prevent further spread of the disease.
 The rabbit is bundled into a sack and left out in the garden overnight, where he reflects sadly on his life with his boy.
-The toy rabbit cries, a real tear drops onto the ground, and a marvelous flower appears.
-A fairy steps out of the flower and comforts the velveteen rabbit, introducing herself as the Nursery Magic Fairy.
-She says that because he has become real to the boy who truly loves him, she will take him away with her and "turn [him] Real" to everyone.
+As the rabbit cries, a real tear drops onto the ground, and a flower appears.
+A fairy steps out of the flower and comforts the velveteen rabbit, introducing herself as the Nursery Magic Fairy who takes discarded children's toys and turns them real.
+She explains that because the rabbit has become real to the boy, who truly loves him, she will take him away with her and "turn him Real" to everyone.

-The fairy takes the rabbit to the forest, where she meets the other rabbits.
-She kisses the velveteen rabbit, the velveteen rabbit changes into a real rabbit, and he joins the other rabbits in the forest.
-The next spring the rabbit returns to look at the boy, and the boy sees a resemblance to his old velveteen rabbit.
+The fairy takes the velveteen rabbit to the forest and kisses him, whereupon he becomes a real rabbit and joins the other rabbits in the forest.
+The next spring, the rabbit returns to look at the boy, and the boy muses that the rabbit in his garden looks just like his lost rabbit toy.